the-krafty-koder/mastering/notes/distributed-systems/communication.md

       Sending an RPC request to a group of servers, who subsequently process the requests in parallel.
 When done the result is returned to the client where the callback takes place.

 2. Message Queues

+- Read MQ notes

+# Protocol buffers (Protobuf)

+A serialization format for storing data to send across a network.It is strongly typed.You start by defining a schema in a .proto file.
+The file is then compiled to data classes in a given language.

+Advantages

+1. Smaller payload because encoding is more efficient.
+2. Fast serialization/deserialization
+3. Type safety
+4. Wide language support

+JSON Advantages

+1. Human readable
+2. Widely supported
+3. Flexible schema - format of your data doesnt have to be defined in advance.
+4. Huge amount of tooling available.

+JSON Disadvantages

+1. Results in large payload sizes.
+2.